 Part of the Pantheon Fairy Tale and Folklore Library

 Kevin Crossley-Holland fell in love with the Middle Ages and Anglo-Saxon poetry while he was an undergraduate at Oxford University.
-He wrote his first work for children, a retelling of a medieval romance, in a London park during lunch breaks… More about Kevin Crossley-Holland
+He wrote his first work for children, a retelling of a medieval romance, in a London park during lunch breaks from… More about Kevin Crossley-Holland

 Paperback | $18.95

 Published by Pantheon Jul 12, 1981| 320 Pages| 6-1/8 x 9-1/4| ISBN 9780394748467

 “Kevin Crossley-Holland retells the Norse myths in clear, attractive prose . . .
 An excellent introduction, notes, and a glossary provide mythological and historical backgrounds and suggest parallels with myths in other parts of the world.” –The Denver Post